ADJUSTABLE WESTERN SADDLE TO FIT YOUR HORSE

 Who has ever heard this?
 “I’m tired of needing my husband to lift my beast-of-a-saddle onto my horse!”
 Lightweight is important for ease of saddling.

-Lightweight means less impact and less effort for the horse especially when a 100th of a second counts.
+Lightweight means less impact and effort for the horse especially when a 100th of a second count.

 - EFS Remedy: Easy Fit Saddles are lightweight, and we have gone to great lengths to build them that way.